The Mayflower is the famous ship which brought the PilgrimsWHAT

 The Mayflower finally took some of the

-Speedwell travelers onboard and went alone.
+Speedwell passengers onboard and went alone.

 The Mayflower Compact was a written agreement between 41 of